vdel/demo_celery/README.md

 ## Install Redis on the public machine

-If the machine is running Window, it may then be simpler to use the first option with Docker:
+If the machine is running Window, it may then be simpler to use the first option with Docker (see below).
+Also, do not forget to make sure the port 6379 is open.

 ### With Docker